by Mayee Gonzales, on category "Personal Finance"

 Mental health is a growing concern in the Philippines.
-According to the National Statistics Office, 17 to 20 percent of Filipino adults experience psychiatric problems with schizophrenia as the top mental issue.
-Suicide caused by mental illnesses is a pressing issue as well.
-A report from The Philippine Daily Inquirer says that seven Filipinos commit suicide every day.
+According to the Department of Health (DOH), at least 19 million Filipinos experience psychiatric problems, with schizophrenia as the top mental issue.
+Suicide caused by mental illnesses is a pressing issue as well. the DOH also says at least three men and two women commit suicide for ever 100,000 people.

-Fortunately, the Senate approved the Philippine Mental Health Bill into law in 2018.
-Authored by Senator Risa Hontiveros, the act aims to integrate mental health services and programs in the public health system to support Filipinos suffering from mental illnesses.
+Fortunately, President Rodrigo Duterte signed the Philippines Mental Health Bill into law in 2018.
+Authored by Senator Risa Hontiveros, the act aims to integrate psychiatric services and programs in the public health system to support Filipinos suffering from mental illnesses.
 This also paves the way for a clearer understanding of mental health in the Philippines.

 Private hospitals such as the University of Santo Tomas, Makati Medical Center, University of the East Ramon Magsaysay Memorial Medical Center, and Metro Psychotherapy Facility also offer mental care services.
 Nearby provinces like Bulacan, Laguna, and Rizal have its fair share of mental facilities, too.

 Despite the increasing number of mental health facilities in the Philippines, access to professional treatment is still a challenge.
 Why?
-Due to expensive treatment costs.
+Because of expensive treatment costs.

 In Metro Manila, a session with a private psychiatrist costs P2,000 to P3,000.
 Depending on the case, a patient may visit once or twice a month.
 Medication is quite expensive, too.
-Known brands such as Xanax and Prozac cost around P120 per tablet while other anti-depressants and anti-psychotic drugs can cost as much as P240 each.
+Known brands such as Xanax and Prozac cost around P130 per tablet while other anti-depressants and anti-psychotic drugs can cost as much as P300 each.

-The NCMH admits patients who wish to seek advance mental health treatments.
+The National Center for Mental Health admits patients who wish to seek advance psychological health treatments.
 Here are their rates:

 Good news: PhilHealth now offers mental health packages.
 The government-owned corporation covers fees for consultations with psychiatrists.
 Members can avail it just like any medical treatment.
-The bad news, though, is that health insurance companies still don’t cover mental health-related consultations and medications, but all of them should start offering mental health coverage.
+Some health insurance companies also cover mental health-related consultations and medications, but all of them should start offering mental health coverage.